-Furthermore, the EU has also adopted autonomous sanctions related to serious violations of human rights in Iran, including a ban on exports to Iran of equipment which might be used for internal repression and of equipment for monitoring telecommunications.
+Furthermore, the EU has also adopted autonomous sanctions related to serious violations of human rights in Iran, including a ban on exports to Iran of equipment that might be used for internal repression and of equipment for monitoring telecommunications.
 This set of measures remains in place.

 For more information on EU sanctions, please visit: